MatimotTheTimoters/top-calculator/README.md

         - Apply rtl text direction to children
         - Set width to 90% of parent
         - Align children to center from calculator-head

+6. Add variables and properties in script.js:
+    - [x] Special buttons
+    - [x] Operator buttons
+    - [x] Number buttons
+        - [x] Fix document selector not valid when using "1" ... as property names
+            - Rename ID to their alphabetical counterparts (1 -> one)
+            - Do the same to property names instead of using strings ("1" -> one)